 - Death to the insect is not instant.
 It is going to get mad before it gets dead—so staying covered and keeping family members away is important.

 - If you are spraying a cluster of insects, only the outer layer will be hit by the spray.
-The inner layers of bees are going to attack.
+The inner layers of bees are going to become agitated and they are likely to sting.
 If you are covered up, you can keep spraying as the cluster breaks apart but you’re not going to get them all the first time.

 - Soaps are different and sprayers are different.
 You may have trouble if the solution isn’t soapy enough or if the drops are too big or poorly aimed.